rtk-incubator/rtk-query/docs/concepts/mutations.md

   const { data: post, status } = postApi.hooks.getPost.useQuery(id);

   const [
-    updatePost, // This is our mutation trigger
+    updatePost, // This is the mutation trigger
-    { status: updateStatus }, // We can inspect the status of the mutation ] = postApi.hooks.updatePost.useMutation();
+    { status: updateStatus }, // You can inspect the status of the mutation ] = postApi.hooks.updatePost.useMutation();

   return (